Skip to main content

 Dr. Linda Gunshefski is an ophthalmologist from Walla Walla who is challenging incumbent Republican Mark Klicker as a Democrat.
 She has served as an elected precinct committee officer for the Walla Walla County Democrats and has also served on the Walla Walla YMCA's board of trustees.

 Gunshefski is running to support robust medical care, education, and housing for all in the district.
-As a medical professional, she notes the decline in the availability of services and wants to represent the need for greater access in Olympia.
-She also wants to protect abortion, public education, and workable climate solutions that will prevent the ever-increasing threat of wildfire season.
+As a medical professional, she notes the decline in the availability of services and wants to represent the need for greater access in the Legislature.
+She also wants to protect reproductive freedom, public education, and workable climate solutions that will prevent the ever-increasing threat of wildfire season.

 Rep. Klicker has favored tax breaks for corporations and the wealthy while opposing investments to help working families in Washington access high-quality education, health care, living-wage jobs, and housing security.
 He has opposed action to fight climate change, despite the devastating impacts of record heat and droughts on local families and agriculture.
 During this legislative session, he also published opinions against capping rental increases and limiting move-in fees.
 Outside of the Legislature, Klicker operates a real estate company focused on selling farm and forest land as investment opportunities.